17 Best things to do in Matakana, Auckland | Your guide from a local

 Matakana is home to some of New Zealand’s best wines, so it’s no surprise that one of the most popular things to do in Matakana is to visit the Brick Bay Wine and Sculpture Trail.

 This lovely trail winds its way through vineyards, olive groves, and native bush, with various sculptures dotted along the way.
-The sculpture trail takes about an hour to complete and walking shoes are recommended.
+The sculpture trail takes about an hour to complete and I recommend wearing some comfortable walking shoes.
 It’s an easy 2-kilometre walk.

 At the end of the trail, you’ll arrive at the Brick Bay Winery where you can enjoy a wine tasting and purchase some of their delicious wines to take home with you.
+The wines were simply delicious, and there were some great snack options available as well.
 The food is also sensational so if you’re feeling peckish, take the opportunity to enjoy a meal here too.

-The trail is open all year round, but it’s particularly beautiful in the autumn months when the leaves are changing colour.
+The trail is open year-round, but I must say, it’s particularly breathtaking in the autumn months when the leaves are changing colour, adding another layer of beauty to this already enchanting place.

 3. Matakana Country Park Market

-One of the best things to do in Matakana on a Sunday morning is to visit the Matakana Country Park Market.
+One of the best things to do in Matakana on a Sunday morning is to visit the Matakana Country Park Market, and trust me, it’s a place I’ve frequented countless times.
+This market has been a favourite of mine since I was little, and over the years, it’s only gotten bigger and more popular.

 After you’ve finished exploring the market, take a walk around the beautiful Matakana Country Park.
-You’ll find an art gallery and a playground for the kids.
+You’ll discover an art gallery where local talent is showcased, and there’s even a playground for the kids, making it an ideal family-friendly destination.

 4. Have a glass of wine at Omaha Bay Vineyard